 Amazon, a company known worldwide for e-commerce and cloud computing, is considered to be one of the brands that customers trust the most.
 This is due to the sincerity Amazon tries to communicate to its clients.
 The company proves its sincerest intentions by providing exceptional product accessibility, industry-changing shipping, and return policies.
 Since the brand is customer-oriented, it tells clients what to expect when using Amazon.

-- Crafting Your Brand Personality defines the term and covers the brand personality traits.
+- This article defines the term and covers the brand personality traits.

-- 15 Brand Personality Examples to Inspire You defines the term and provides readers with 15 examples.
+- This article defines the term and provides readers with 15 examples.

-- The Importance Of Brand Personality defines the term and the benefits it brings to a company.
+- This article defines the term and the benefits it brings to a company.

-- Brand Personality Definition, Frameworks & Examples to Inspire You ~ PLUS Free Exercise + Quiz! defines the term, provides three frameworks to define brand personality, explains how to communicate brand personality, and offers several examples.
+- This article defines the term, provides three frameworks to define brand personality, explains how to communicate brand personality, and offers several examples.